awsdocs/amazon-workmail-user-guide/doc_source/supported-screenreaders.md

 **VO\+Left/Right** arrows replace **Tab** and **Shift\+Tab**\.
 **Fn\+Delete** replaces **Delete**\.

 For best accessibility, use plain text as the email format and disable the **Preview** pane\.
-For information, see the *Email settings* section in [Working with General and Email Settings](general-settings.md)\.
+For information, see the *Email settings* section in [Working with general and email settings](general-settings.md)\.